mnielsen/notes-on-writing/notes_on_writing.md

  The only solution I know to this problem is to revise sentences over and over, asking again and again if we can make our sentences _sharper_, and if we really _believe_ those sentences.

+**Beware using words on the page that you wouldn't use in speech:**
+  It's not always bad.
+But what are your motivations?
+Are you using fancy language to appear authoritative?
+If you're doing that, then you're allowing an agenda to creep into your writing, one that isn't in service to the reader.
+Furthermore, lacking practice with the word, your feel for the word may be all wrong.
+With that said, if you're confident you're using the word in service to the reader, by all means, go for it!

 ## Titles

 **A Brief History of Time (Hawking):** Amusing, in multiple ways: the